 Send out your survey

 When you send out your survey, it’s important to get responses from everyone in the sample, as this will determine the response rate of the survey.
-Create a plan for getting a great response rate for your survey before you begin distribution so you can hit your target.
+Create a plan to get a great response rate for your survey before you begin distribution so you can hit your target.

 Analyse the data

-There are more than 100 ways to ask a question, and the question type has a direct impact on the survey results.
-For instance, text-entry questions are most reliable, but also lead to respondent fatigue faster, so you should limit their number.
+There are more than 100 ways to ask a question.
+Question types have a direct impact on the survey results.
+For instance, text-entry questions are most reliable, but also lead to respondent fatigue faster, so you should limit their number.)

 - Multiple choice: Multiple choice questions form the basis of most research.
 They can be displayed as a traditional list of choices or as a dropdown menu, select box, etc.

 - Multi-select: Multi-select is used when you want participants to select more than one answer from a list.